hashicorp/consul/website/source/docs/agent/options.html.md

     combined with static IP or DNS addresses or even multiple configurations for different providers.

-    ~> This replaces the previous `-retry-join-ec2-*`, `-retry-join-azure-*`, and `-retry-join-gce-*` configuration options.

-    Here are the supported cloud provider specific auto joining options:
+    The following sections give the options specific to each supported cloud provider.

     ### Amazon EC2